Judy Hirst: Career and research

-Publications

-Hirst has been published in 2018 on Open questions: respiratory chain supercomplexes - why are they there and what do they do? and working with Justin Fedor, published research on mitochondrial supercomplexes in Cell Metabolism.
+Hirst has been published in 2018 on Open questions: respiratory chain supercomplexes – why are they there and what do they do? and working with Justin Fedor, published research on mitochondrial supercomplexes in Cell Metabolism.
 Recent research in her team includes a study, published in May 2020 by the American Chemical Society Synthetic Biology on 'Adenosine triphosphate (ATP), the cellular energy currency, is essential for life.
 The ability to provide a constant supply of ATP is therefore crucial for the construction of artificial cells in synthetic biology' which has developed a 'minimal system for cellular respiration and energy regeneration'.
-A full list of Hirst's publications are on her MRC webpage.

 Awards and honours

 Early in her career, Hirst was awarded EMBO Young Investigator Award (2001) and Young Investigator Award from the Royal Society of Chemistry Inorganic Biochemistry Discussion Group (2006).

-Hirst was elected a Fellow of the Royal Society (FRS) in 2018.
-She was awarded an Interdisciplinary Prize of the Royal Society of Chemistry in the same year.
-In 2019, Hirst was elected Fellow of the Academy of Medical Sciences which was cited as 'Judy Hirst, Professor of Biological Chemistry at the MRC Mitochondrial Biology Unit, Cambridge, has had a definitive hand in every advance towards defining the highly complex mechanism of complex I catalysis, and has developed new physical and biochemical methods to address the elusive coupling mechanism between the redox reaction and proton translocation.
-She established the mechanism of complex I inhibition by the anti-diabetic drug metformin, and has used kinetic and thermodynamic strategies to define how superoxide production by complex I, responds to the intramitochondrial NADH/NAD+ ratio to directly link two pathological effects of complex I dysfunction.
-This seminal work has brought understanding that is fundamental to critical issues of health and disease on a global stage.'

-Hirst was awarded Keilin Memorial Lecture and Medal in 2020 for research which 'has made pivotal contributions to understanding energy conversion in complex redox enzymes: how they capture the energy released by a redox reaction to power proton translocation across a membrane, or catalyse the interconversion of chemical bond energy and electrical potential.
-She is known particularly for her work on mammalian respiratory complex I (NADH: ubiquinone oxidoreductase), an energy-transducing, mitochondrial redox enzyme of fundamental and medical importance, and for solving its structure by electron cryomicroscopy'.